Olaminiyi/6.Web-Solution-with-Wordpress/README.md

 ```
 Then disconnect and connect for changes to take effect.
 This process is used to identify the terminal as web server so as to differentiate it from the database server.

+### Create partition on the volumes attached to the EC2 server

 Use **lsblk** command to inspect what block devices are attached to the server.
 Notice names of your newly created devices.
 All devices in Linux reside in `/dev/ directory`.
 Inspect it with `ls /dev/` and make sure you see all 3 newly created block devices there – their names will likely be `xvdf`, `xvdh`, `xvdg`.

 Type this command